rockstor/rockon-registry/README.md

 If you are familiar with Docker and know how to run apps by hand, you can create a Rock-on for the same with a little bit of craft.
 There are three broad steps.

-1. Configure the Rock-On service on your Rockstor system.
+1. Configure the Rock-on service on your Rockstor system.
 Follow this [doc](http://rockstor.com/docs/docker-based-rock-ons/overview.html).

 2. Create your Rock-on profile file, [app].json following the clues in this readme.

 3. Upload the file to /opt/rockstor/rockons-metastore/[app].json.
-Hit update in the Web-UI and install your brand new Rock-On!
+Hit update in the Web-UI and install your brand new Rock-on!

 If you like to share your app with rest of the Rockstor community, open a pull request in this repository.
 Please follow these guidelines when opening a pull request.

-1. One Rock-On per pull request please.
+1. One Rock-on per pull request please.
 If you are working on multiple apps, separate them out.
 It will make testing and merging a lot more manageable.

 2. Add a comment to your pull request detailing how you've tested it out.
 More details the better as it will help ensure quality and benefit the whole community!